Skyvell/bmw-commision-design/README.md

 ![Initial draft of architecture](architecture.svg)

 ### Calculation lambda
-The calculation lambda should be triggered via a cronjob at the first date of every month.
+The calculation lambda should be triggered via a Cronjob at the first date of every month.

 ```python
 class CommissionMatrix: